 St John the Baptist RC Primary, Burnley

-For the school’s year commencing September 2020, the Governing Body has determined that the number of children to be admitted to the Reception class in 2020 will be 30.
+For the school’s year commencing September 2021, the Trust has determined that the number of children to be admitted to Foundation Stage will be 30.

 The school’s role is to participate in the mission of the Catholic Church by providing a curriculum, including Catholic religious education and worship, which will help children to grow in their understanding of the Good News and in the practice of their faith.
 The school will help the children develop fully as human beings and prepare them to undertake their responsibilities as Catholics in society.
-The school requires all parents applying for a place here to understand and respect this ethos and its importance to the school community.
-This does not affect the rights of parents who are not of the Catholic faith to apply for a place here.
+The trust and school require all parents and carers applying for a place here to understand and respect this ethos and its importance to the school community.
+This does not affect the rights of parents and carers who are not of the Catholic faith to apply for a place here.

 If there are fewer than 30 applications, all applicants will be offered places.
 If there are more applications than the number of places available, the following oversubscription criteria will be applied:

 - Baptised Catholic Looked After Children and Baptised Catholic previously Looked After Children.